apigee-127/a127-samples/oauth-password-sample/README.md

 The client ID and secret keys are generated when you register an app with an authorization server.
 App registration is always required whenever you use OAuth.

-The password flow looks like this, where Apigee Edge is the authorization server:
+The password flow looks like this, where Apigee Edge is the authorization server.
+We'll discuss the parts of the flow later in this topic.

 ![alt text](../images/oauth-password-flow.png)